The Commission: Meet the Commissioners

 Commissioner Julie Fedorchak

-Julie Fedorchak was appointed to the Public Service Commission in December 2012 by Gov. Jack Dalrymple.
-She fills the position vacated by U.S. Congressman Kevin Cramer.
+Julie Fedorchak was appointed to the Public Service Commission in December 2012 by Gov. Jack Dalrymple to fill out the term vacated by U.S. Congressman Kevin Cramer.
+She successfully ran for election in November 2014 to fill out the remainder of the term which expires in 2016.
+She currently serves as Chairman of the Commission.

 A third generation North Dakotan and the youngest of eight children, Julie was born in Williston and had the great fortune of growing up in several regions of the state.
 She completed elementary and junior high school in Fargo, spent many summers on her family’s farm and ranch south of Stanley, N.D., and graduated from Bismarck Century High School in 1986.